koliseoapi/help/content/talks/feedback.md

     parent: talks
 ---

-Users can provide feedback directly from the agenda component in your web page.
+Users can provide feedback directly from the published agenda.
 This page explains how to collect this feedback.

 ## Before you start

-To accept feedback about your talks, you need:

-1. <a href="{{< ref "talks/agenda.md#publish" >}}">A public agenda</a> with feedback enabled.
+To accept feedback about your talks, you need <a href="{{< ref "agenda.md#publish" >}}">an agenda</a> published and with feedback enabled.
-2. The agenda component integrated into your web page ([read more]({{< ref "developers/agenda.md" >}})).
-Once your users can log in from the agenda component, you are ready to start accepting feedback.

-You can see an example of an agenda with feedback [here](https://2017.codemotion.es/agenda.html).
+You can see an example [here](https://www.koliseo.com/demo).

 ![The feedback list](/img/screenshots/talks/feedback-list.jpg)

 ## Feedback

-Users can provide feedback directly from the JavaScript component for the agenda.
-To leave feedback, you must first click the **Log in** button to open a user session.
+Users can provide feedback directly from the published agenda.
 To make your feedback valuable, the page will warn if the **Comment** field is empty with a rating of 3 or 4 stars, and require a comment if the rating is below that.
 All feedback about a speaker is recorded and publicly available on their user profile.

 ## Bookmarks